 Follow Highway 7 east out of town for about 2 miles and discover the plateau where the Minnesota wine region meets the endless prairie.

-When visiting the area, find out about the wine club and check out their events calendar.
+When visiting the area, find out about the wine club and its events calendar.
 Even if vino isn’t your thing, partake of their family fare in the bistro after a leisurely sojourn among the grapevines.
 I doubt you’ll be disappointed.

 2. Main Street Antiques

-Wouldn’t you know it, Main Street Antiques is located right there on Main Street and impossible to miss.
+Wouldn’t you know it, Main Street Antiques is located on Main Street and is impossible to miss.
 Parking on most occasions is available and plentiful.
 Even if collecting vintage articles isn’t your thing, this market is worth the experience.

 Visiting an antique store isn’t just about buying knick-knacks.
-It’s about coming face to face with Americana, with advertising paraphernalia in a shoppable time capsule that tells the story of who we are and the progress we made.
+It’s about coming face to face with Americana, with advertising paraphernalia in a shoppable time capsule that tells the story of who we are and our progress.